mbdhack/wembaapp/README.md

 # Wemba App

-A very simple and  Straight to the point app that was made in memory of PAPA WEMBA .
-PAPA WEMBA was a puplar congolse musician .
+A very straightforward and Straight to the point app made in memory of PAPA WEMBA.
+PAPA WEMBA was a popular Congolese musician.